Flow-Launcher/Flow.Launcher/README.md

 Windows may complain about security due to code not being signed, this will be completed at a later stage.
 If you downloaded from this repo, you are good to continue the set up.

-### Integrations
-  - If you use Python plugins:
-    - Install [Python3](https://www.python.org/downloads/), download `.exe` installer.
-    - Add Python to `%PATH%` or set it in flow's settings.
-    - Use `pip` to install `flowlauncher`, open cmd and type `pip install flowlauncher`.
-    - The Python plugin may require additional modules to be installed, please ensure you check by visiting the plugin's website via `pm install` + plugin name, go to context menu and select `Open website`.
-    - Start to launch your Python plugins.
-  - Flow searches files and contents via Windows Index Search, to use Everything: `pm install everything`.

 ### Usage
 - Open flow's search window: <kbd>Alt</kbd>+<kbd>Space</kbd> is the default hotkey.
 - Open context menu: on the selected result, press <kbd>Ctrl</kbd>+<kbd>O</kbd>/<kbd>Shift</kbd>+<kbd>Enter</kbd>.